 |Sa ∪ Sb|

-Applying this formula to all pairwise combinations of the genomes we’re looking at yields a S × S distance matrix that can then serve as the input for a neighbor joining algorithm (provided by PHYLIP).
-I rooted the resulting tree manually outside of the grasses (maize, wheat, rice, barley).
+Applying this formula to all pairwise combinations of the genomes we’re looking at yields a S × S distance matrix which then serves as the input for a neighbor joining algorithm (provided by PHYLIP).
+I rooted The resulting tree was manually rooted outside of the grasses (maize, wheat, rice, barley).

 Result